Path integrals for stochastic hybrid reaction-diffusion processes: Two-dimensional diffusion on a switching substrate

-Since the first-order moment equation couples to the two-point correlation function, we need to obtain an equation for the latter.
+Since the first-order moment equation couples to the two-point correlation function at $O(\epsilon)$ when $F(U) $ is a nonlinear function of $U$, we need to obtain an equation for the latter.
 Again this can be obtained using the linear noise approximation.
-More specifically, linearizing Eq. (\ref{swgauss}) about $u$ gives
+More specifically, linearizing equation (\ref{Usde2}) about $u$ gives

-with $\langle \widetilde{\xi}(\x,t)\rangle =0$ and
+with $\langle \widetilde{\xi}(x,t)\rangle =0$ and

-We can calculate moments of the stochastic density $\widetilde{U}(\x,t)$ by expressing the solution in terms of the causal Green's function or propagator $G$, which is defined according to
+We can calculate moments of the stochastic density $\widetilde{U}(x,t)$ by expressing the solution in terms of the causal Green's function or propagator $G$, which is defined according to

-Assuming the initial condition $\widetilde{U}(\x,0)=0$, it follows that
+Assuming the initial condition $\widetilde{U}(x,0)=0$, it follows that